daniel-molina/visualequation/HACKING.md

     set LDIR/RDIR.

 ##### SHIFT-UP
 Select superequation if it exists.
+Do not change dir unless selection was VDIR.
-In addition, set RDIR if dir is not ODIR.
+In that case, RDIR is set.

 ##### SHIFT-DOWN
 Select last 1-ulevel usubeq of selection if it exists and is selectable.

+> **Note**: The first 1-ulevel usubeq can be accessed pressing RIGHT
+> unless it was previously pressed RIGHT to access from the last 1-level usubeq
+> to current selection.
+If it is desired to go to the first 1-ulevel usubeq
+> some advanced operations can be used.
+In particular, M-- SHIFT-DOWN will
+> get it.
+Also, M-b will select the first 1-ulevel usubeq if any 1-ulevel
+> usubeq is selected.

 #### Manipulation of subequations